TSLNIHAOGIT/Chatbot1.0_ss/docker_readme.txt

 You may wish to edit your .bashrc to prepend the Anaconda3 install location to PATH:

-export PATH=/home/kai/anaconda3/bin:$PATH
+go to ~/.bashrc, add below to last line export PATH=/home/kai/anaconda3/bin:$PATH

+Then source ~/.bashrc

 Thank you for installing Anaconda3!